migue-afk/toolshub/multi-hop-backup/README.md

 ## Description

-`multi-hop-backup` is a script designed to automate the creation of backups on multiple servers via SSH (multi-hop backups).
+`multi-hop-backup` is a script designed to automate the creation of backups via SSH (multi-hop backups).
 It's ideal for environments where access to the hardware where the backups are stored is inaccessible, and for defining scheduled data transfers.
 It's also focused on low-capacity hardware.

 ## Features